NewsIndian Country

 “He kidnapped more people than he was able to fit on his ships, said Beck, "And so he put them to work as slaves in mines.
 He hunted down the women for sport and the men for sport, he murdered them, he fed them to dogs.”

-“We set out initially to, you know, and I've carried bills,, several times to try and replace Columbus Day," Morigeau says, "and we haven't had any luck doing that."
+“We set out initially to, you know, and I've carried bills, several times to try and replace Columbus Day," Morigeau says, "and we haven't had any luck doing that."

-Morigeau says it is important for Indigenous People to be celebrated and for everyone to know what this Columbus meant to them.
+Morigeau says it is important for Indigenous People to be celebrated and for everyone to know what Columbus meant to them.

-"We set out to do that because that the person at Columbus is, is really to us is it's a demeaning holiday,, to a lot of indigenous people."
+"We set out to do that because that the person at Columbus is, is really to us is it's a demeaning holiday, to a lot of Indigenous people."

 Morigeau says he’s now proposing legislation to recognize Indigenous Peoples day on Columbus Day.
 The choice of what holiday to honor will then be left up to the greater population.

-Celebrating Indigenous People’s day may look different for everyone.
+Celebrating Indigenous People’s Day may look different for everyone.
 Even if you are not Indigenous, there are still ways to get involved.
-One way is to study the history, like Professor Beck, who chooses to celebrate Indigenous people on this day.
+One way is to study the history — like Professor Beck, who chooses to celebrate Indigenous People on this day.

-“But I think it's important to think about the way that that holiday impacts Indigenous communities and the way indigenous people think about that, said Beck, "I mean, it's really a holiday that honors the beginning of the genocide that's been so hurtful to indigenous people.”
+“But I think it's important to think about the way that that holiday impacts Indigenous communities and the way indigenous people think about that, said Beck, "I mean, it's really a holiday that honors the beginning of the genocide that's been so hurtful to Indigenous people.”